ONTAP 9

 You can have the FPolicy server on either a physical server or a virtual server.
 If the FPolicy server is in a virtual environment, you should allocate dedicated resources (CPU, network, and memory) to the virtual server.

 The cluster node-to-FPolicy server ratio should be optimized to ensure that FPolicy servers are not overloaded, which can introduce latencies when the SVM responds to client requests.
 The optimal ratio depends on the partner application for which the FPolicy server is being used.
+We recommends working with partners to determine the appropriate value.

 Multiple-policy configuration

 The FPolicy policy for native blocking has the highest priority, irrespective of the sequence number, and decision-altering policies have a higher priority than others.
 Policy priority depends on the use case.
+We recommends working with partners to determine the appropriate priority.

 Size considerations